mickjc750/str/README.md

 &nbsp;
 ## strbuf_t
-**strbuf_t** DOES own the string, and contains the information needed to resize it, change its contents, or free it.
-Dynamic memory allocation is not mandatory.
-The memory space can be as simple as a static buffer provided by the application.
-For a dynamic buffer, the application may either provide its own allocator, or for simplicity, strbuf can default to using malloc/free.
+**strbuf_t** DOES own the string, and contains the information needed to resize it or change its contents.

 &nbsp;
 # Use cases and good practices.